dejanbatanjac/dejanbatanjac.github.io/_posts/2020-05-26-huggingface-tokenizer.md

 ## Special tokens

-Tokenizer may have or may not have the mask token.
-Mask token \<mask> is necessary for masked language modeling.
+Tokenizer may have the mask token.
+Mask token (\<mask>) is necessary for masked language modeling.

 We need to add this special \<mask> token to the tokenizer.
 This and all the other special tokens will have the _early_ index values starting from 0.